 The same fabric as the original!
 It is a Pima Cotton Dimity; a vintage type of fabric, and so much fun to work with as it holds a crisp line and barely ever needs ironing once construted:

 But then, a problem… The supplier only had 2 yards.
-So, the final design and fabric selection is:
+So, the final design and final 2 fabrics “in hand” to select from:

 Yet another change.
 Jennifer did not like that fabric.
 The final recommendation is this lovely “finecord” also called “Babcord” imported dimity cotton from Japan.
 It has 1/16″ alternating navy blue and white stripes, with a tiny ridge which makes it “corded”.
 It is light weight and airy and will be very comfortable.
 It’s a bit lighter in drape and not as thick as the original fabric, but it will have the same look and not weigh as much.